Pet Care Home

 Fish Keeping Difficulty

-• Aquarium Hardiness: Very Hardy - This fish is very widely avaiable, however with great disparity in the quality of stock.
-The extensive finnage of this species makes it susceptible to damage and resulting infection.
+• Aquarium Hardiness: Very Hardy - Guppies are very durable, but there is a disparity in the quality of available stock.
+Additionally, their extensive finnage is susceptible to damage and resulting infection.

 • Aquarist Experience Level: Beginner